 Another vital aspect of call-to-action messages is to address an issue in a friendly tone.
 In the example we’ve given, you’ll most definitely need a bag if you’re shopping.
 It answers a straightforward need, and improves the overall user experience – you’re offered a supplementary product when you need it.

 Most importantly, you must require a response or action to follow up.
-Buy Bag or have your own is like A or B; almost everyone has a ready answer to give.
-This said it’s essential to make the process of responding to a call-to-action as easy as possible.
+Buy a Bag or have your own is like A or B; almost everyone has a ready answer to give.
+This said, it’s essential to make the process of responding to a call-to-action as easy as possible.